jacebenson/jace.pro/content/post/2018-12-31-open-source-activity-formatter/index.md

 -   [ ] Show appropriate fields of the current record to the logged in user

-I'd like to enchance this to allow these features;
+I'd like to enhance this to allow these features;

 -   [ ] Respect ACLs or Business Rules of other tables/references
     e.g. emails